 If you do like teaching, make sure you know why.
 Some people are mistakenly attracted to teaching because they relish having authority, not because they genuinely enjoying helping students learn and grow.
 You may not have a lot of teaching experience at this point, but do your best to make sure that you know what motivates your work in the classroom before you start.

 The good news is that, if you are lucky and land in a decent position, being a professor is also a really wonderful job, at least in my experience.
 I have enormous flexibility; I get to research things I am interested in; I like most of my colleagues; and I work with a generally wonderful group of graduate and undergraduate students.
 The stresses of this work are real, but there are stresses in many jobs.
-I also don’t make as much money as I would have as a lawyer, grant writer, owner of a coffee shop/laundromat, or most of the other things I considered doing after I realized that I didn’t want to be a political organizer any longer.
+I also don’t make as much money as I would have made as a lawyer, grant writer, owner of a coffee shop/laundromat, or most of the other things I considered doing after I realized that I didn’t want to be a political organizer any longer.
 (OK, I’m not so sure about the viability of the coffee shop/laundromat idea.)
 But I love my work enough that it makes all of that feel manageable, most of the time.
 In all of this, I know how very fortunate I am, and I know this path is becoming more and more hard to follow for younger scholars.
 (One day, we may simply have to shut down the graduate school pipeline until the universities realize that adjunctification is no way to treat scholar/teachers or to educate students for our future.)
 If you decide to pursue a PhD, make sure you have a plan for yourself that includes multiple job plans and a willingness to think very creatively about your own future and how you will thrive.